- A UNCW program leader for the first 10 days of the program;

 Wilmington, NC 28403-5965

-Mid-July- In mid-July, program participants will receive an email from the Office of International
+Early July- In early July, program participants will receive an email from the Office of International

 Programs informing you that it is time to make payment for the program.
 There will also be detailed

 instructions and video tutorials attached in this email on how to proceed to complete payment.
 Once